 What Is Atopic Dermatitis/Eczema?

 The skin is an organ that can become diseased.
 One fairly common skin condition, especially in some infants and children, is atopic dermatitis, or eczema.
 Other forms of skin diseases include seborrheic eczema (cause unknown) and contact dermatitis (such as poison ivy or contact with detergents and chemicals).
-Atopic dermatitis is the most difficult to treat—but it can be controlled.
+Atopic dermatitis is the most difficult skin disease to treat—but it can be controlled.

 In infants, atopic dermatitis appears as an itchy rash, called pruritus.
 It appears first as small white pimples with red centers over the infant’s cheeks, neck and scalp.
 The rash can also appear on the outside surfaces of the arms and legs.

 In older children, the rash appears on the inner forearm, behind the knees, and opposite the elbows.
 Skin that is chronically covered with the rash over time will become dry, thickened and more brown in color.
 Some children get the rash on the eyelids, palms of the hand and soles of the feet.